avaframe/AvaFrame/docs/moduleAna5Utils.rst

 * in your local copy of ``ana5Utils/distanceTimeAnalysisCfg.ini`` you can adjust the default settings for the generation of the diagrams

+Using result fields from another module than :py:mod:`com1DFA`:

+* provide name of comModule in the user input part of :py:mod:`runScripts.runThalwegTimeDiagram.py`
+* save your result files for FV or FT in ``avalancheDirectory/Outputs/comModule/peakFiles/timesteps`` and the peak files for the corresponding simulation and result type to ``avalancheDirectory/Outputs/comModule/peakFiles``.
+* file names have to be of this format: *A_B_C_D_E.*, where:

+   - A - *releaseAreaScenario*: refers to the name of the release shape file
+   - B - *simulationID*: needs to be unique for the respective simulation
+   - C - *simType*: refers to null (no entrainment, no resistance), ent (with entrainment), res (with resistance), entres (with entrainment and resistance)
+   - D - *modelType*: can be any descriptive string of the employed model (here dfa for dense flow  avalanche)
+   - E - *result type*: is pft (peak flow thickness) and pfv (peak flow velocity)

 The resulting figures are saved to ``avalancheDirectory/Outputs/ana5Utils``.